 Over the past couple years, I’d have to say that I’ve become pretty impressed with Razer.
 Despite being a relatively small, privately owned gaming peripherals company, they’ve successfully managed to enter and reinvigorate a number of product markets that have stagnated for a long time.
 A perfect example of this is the gaming notebook market where Razer not only helped renew and reinvigorate the market, but also spurred development in the industry as a whole.

-One market Razer abandoned several years ago is the premium PC gaming speaker market and it looks like they’re ready to finally [...]
+One market Razer abandoned several years ago is the premium PC gaming speaker market and it looks like they’re ready to finally jump back in.
+Back [...]